 Successful applicants will be required to submit very brief reports on completion of the relevant work or trip.

 fax: 020 7233 firstname.lastname@example.org

 The UCCL web pages are hosted on the website of the Great Britain-China Centre.
-Only for technical problems with these pages - contact firstname.lastname@example.org
+For any technical problems with these pages, please contact email@example.com